mfmceneaney/CLAS12-Analysis/README.md

 * scons
 * maven

+Note that this project is undere active development and has only been tested for jdk/21.0.1.
+On ifarm you may need to module load this java version.

 ## Installation
 Use the following commands in bash (csh scripts also provided) to setup the repository
 ```bash